Signed in as:

 Eureka Lodge has recently extended charitable support to the Open Door Mission, the Boy Scouts of Greater Rochester, the Center for Missing and Exploited Children, the Determined Divas and several other organizational programs across Rochester.
 In addition we have supported the Ronald McDonald House “Have a Heart” Campaign, the Masonic Child ID program and the Salvation Army’s Red Kettle Campaign.

 On a regular basis, Eureka provides usher service at the Martin Luther King, Jr. Greater Rochester Commission Community-wide Worship Service.
+Eureka Lodge is a voting member of the Rochester Police Accountability Board Alliance, in response to a desire to improve policing in the Rochester Community.
 In an effort to further support the youth of our community, Eureka annually awards a scholarship in the name of one of our late members, Moses Anderson.
 Youth are further supported through Eureka’s mentored chapter of the Knights of Pythagoras, Martin Luther King Jr. Chapter #1.
 These projects and these men and others like them, give Eureka Lodge in particular, and Prince Hall Freemasonry in general, ample reason to be proud.